RubixML/ML/docs/preprocessing.md

 [Transformers](transformers/api.md) are objects that perform various preprocessing steps to the samples in a dataset.
 [Stateful](transformers/api.md#stateful) transformers are a type of transformer that must be *fitted* to a dataset.
 Fitting a dataset to a transformer is much like training a learner but in the context of preprocessing rather than inference.
 After fitting a stateful transformer, it will expect the features to be present in the same order when transforming subsequent datasets.
 A few transformers are *supervised* meaning they must be fitted with a [Labeled](datasets/labeled.md) dataset.
 [Elastic](transformers/api.md#elastic) transformers can have their fittings updated with new data after an initial fitting.

 ### Transform a Dataset
 An example of a transformation is one that converts the categorical features of a dataset to continuous ones using a [*one hot*](https://en.wikipedia.org/wiki/One-hot) encoding.
 To accomplish this with the library, pass a [One Hot Encoder](transformers/one-hot-encoder.md) instance as an argument to the [Dataset](datasets/api.md) object's `apply()` method.
-Note that the `apply()` method also handles fitting automatically.
+Note that the `apply()` method also handles fitting a Stateful transformer automatically.

 ```php
 use Rubix\ML\Transformers\OneHotEncoder;